What is your water company doing to cope with the dry weather?

 Customers: Six million

-A spokesperson said: “We have no hosepipe bans currently in place across our region, and we’re working hard to keep it that way.
-But we’re watching river levels very closely right now, as things can change quickly and the forecast for this month remains dry and warm.”
+A spokesman said: “We have no hosepipe bans currently in place across our region and we’re working hard to keep it that way, but we’re watching river levels very closely right now as things can change quickly and the forecast for this month remains dry and warm.”

 – Welsh Water (Dwr Cymru)